Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 This PPA is maintained by an Ubuntu Developer.
 For Ubuntu 10.10, this version of rubygems is in the repositories.

+If you are running **Ubuntu Server**, you might get an error that looks like:

+		sudo: add-apt-repository: command not found

+If this happens, you must first install python-software-properties, which contains the add-apt-repository command:

+		sudo apt-get install python-software-properties

 On **Fedora**, run the following:

 		sudo yum install rubygems